microsoft/WinObjC-Samples/README.md

   This example demonstrates how to replace Apple Push Notification Service with Windows Notification Service using Objective-C so you can send push notifications to Windows 10 devices.

-- Using Projections: **Maps** - *Coming soon*

-  This example demonstrates how to replace MapKit or Google Maps-based maps in your Objective-C code base with XAML controls and Bing Maps.

 - Using Projections: **Ads** - *Coming soon*

   This example will demonstrate the addition of Microsoft ads to your Objective-C code base.